jar398/cldiff/doc/method.md

 The output is simply the articulations of the alignment, with reversals removed (there is no reason to have both x = y and y = x).

-[2020-08-04 TBD: Need to render the two checklists in Euler/X taxonomy format.]
+[2020-08-04 TBD: Also need to render the two checklists in Euler/X taxonomy format.]

 ### 'Underlay' - adding low-priority nodes to high-priority checklist